mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Pre-knowledge of Destination: A Traveller must always have a mental image of their destination before teleporting.
 This mental image is acquired by personally visiting the location first (this includes viewing it from a distance), having the mental image implanted in one's mind (via telepathy) by another person who has visited the destination or by viewing the location through clairvoyance.

+#### Energy and Momentum
-Energy and Momentum: Teleportation involves serious restrictions on movement in order to ensure the conservation of energy and momentum, two laws of physics that can cause teleporting Travellers serious issues.
+Teleportation involves serious restrictions on movement in order to ensure the conservation of energy and momentum, two laws of physics that can cause teleporting Travellers serious issues.

 On planetary surfaces, teleportation is restricted to jumps of no more than Very Distant ranges.
 Jumps beyond visual range involve disorientation for a period of 2D – Effect of Teleportation check x 10 seconds.